rafewenger/cse2122/lecture/class-inheritance.markdown

 > another in a particular way: One is just like another except for
 > some additions or slight modifications.
 In this situation, there
 > will be too much duplication if such objects are completely
-> separate, so a means of inheriting code--methods--was developed.
+> separate, so a means of inheriting code--member functions--was developed.

 > Hence we see the claim of reuse in object-oriented languages: When
 > writing a single program, a programmer reuses code already developed